-In order to initiate a cash withdrawal, the plan participant logs in to their account profile via www.tiaa.org/uua and navigates via quick links to start a loan/withdrawal.
+In order to initiate a cash withdrawal, the plan participant logs in to their account profile via TIAA/UUA and navigates to start a loan/withdrawal.

-No computer access?
-Call TIAA using the dedicated phone line (800) 842-2829.
-TIAA will help the participant to initiate the proper paperwork, and will respond to the participant's key questions.
-See below for paperless transactions permitted for IRS-required and recurring minimum distributions.
+No computer access or prefer to talk to TIAA?
+Call the dedicated phone line at TIAA (800) 842-2829.
+TIAA will answer questions and help participants to initiate a request.
+See further below for paperless transactions permitted for IRS-required and recurring minimum distributions.

 Plan Signature Required

 Once TIAA has received a participant's request, TIAA's system rules ensure that the request is conveyed to UUA Retirement Plan staff for review and authorization.
 UUA staff help to verify dates of service with the participant's last known UU employer to support Plan authorization of request.
-Plan staff provide clergy attestation when applicable, related to the unique retired clergy-tax-treatment available under IRS rules.
+Plan staff provide clergy attestation when applicable, to support the IRS' unique retired clergy-tax-treatment.